 In a few words, you have a good NDC overview for your company.

 Ready?
 Time to get basically practical, convince your sponsors and get on project mode.

 What your airline will use in NDC is clear.
 But how you will get to that operational stage is still to be defined.

-Several questions will help defining your scope:
+Several questions will help to define your scope:

 In practice: you need to clearly define the scope, cost, planning of this first step to get your management agreement.
 Then you will able to move forward.